dakilaserasinghe/oprollup/specs/sequencer/sequencer.md

 FCFS policy.
 Once a transaction request or a deposit event is received, sequencer first will create a Layer-2 transaction (Figure 19) with the necessary information including a timestamp and a unique id.
-Then this transaction will be added in the mempool and a concise version of the transaction (Figure 20) is pushed into the transaction queue.
+Then this transaction will be added in the mempool and a concise version of the transaction (Type II) is pushed into the transaction queue.

 As we are assuming an honest sequencer, he will execute transactions in the received order, generate correct merkle roots demonstrating the complete world state and then append it to the state commitment chain in Ethereum.
 Once the transaction batch is